sebastianBoehringer/encryption-starter/README.md

   and only connects to a database.
 See the [instructions](documentation/running_demo_app.md) for running the demo app
 * [processor](processor) contains the maven project for the processor itself

+## Limitations

+* For asymmetric or elliptic curve algorithms the provided key is expected to be in ANS.1/PKCS8 format
+* For asymmetric or elliptic curve algorithms the key is always treated as the private key

 ## Todo Steps

 - [x] Basic implementation of `EnvironmentPostProcessor` that is "working", i.e. Spring actually calls it.
 The